-There are 36 comfortable bedrooms at Cordelia House, across the ground floor and the first floor.
+There are 36 comfortable bedrooms for people living at Cordelia House, across the ground floor and the first floor.
 Some of our rooms look out onto the garden.

 Most of our rooms have en-suites.
 The two bedrooms without ensuites have a washbasin in the room and an accessible bathroom nearby.

 We encourage our residents to personalise their rooms with their own photos and furniture.
 Personal possessions help residents feel at home, and provide extra stimulation and time for reminiscence.

 All our staff go on an intensive three-day Agincare induction and training before starting at Cordelia House.

 Training covers moving and handling, safe handling of medicines, infection control, fire awareness and food hygiene, followed by a 12-week induction and training period.

 We have staff champions for dementia, dignity, nutrition and hydration and activities.
 We also have staff leads for whistleblowing and safeguarding.

 We like to organise activities that involve residents and staff.
 Once a month we hold a ‘Round the World Day’.
 We choose a country and theme our food, music and activities around it.
 Our staff are never shy about dressing up to match the country!